What Is a Basic Bill of Sale?

 A basic bill of sale is a document used in the private sale of goods, more particularly those that needed to registered—personal property.
-Vehicles, firearms, and live animals are some of the goods that require a bill of sale.
+Vehicles, firearms, and live animals, such as horses, are some of the goods that require a sample bill of sale.
 This document is like your grocery receipt, which serves as a record of a transaction.
 But more than that, this document also proves that the goods were acquired or sold legally.

 Moreover, a basic bill of sale can also be notarized depending on the state where you’re conducting the sale.
 Thus, it can be used as evidence in court should disputes escalate in such.
 Or, as proof that you no longer own the goods should the buyer run into legal troubles with the goods.